My Patient’s Stay

 Information about your medical condition and your treatment is confidential.
 This information will not be shared with others without permission from you.
 The Hospice understands that family and friends may wish to be updated about your condition, however, we will not share your information without your permission.

 If at any time you wish to view your healthcare records, we have a system in place to allow you to do this.
-Please ask to speak to our Caldicott Guardian, Joy Farquharson.
+Please ask to speak to our Caldicott Guardian, Margaret Wilkie.

 St Andrew’s Hospice provides a full range of palliative care services for patients attending the hospice including the appropriate use of blood transfusions, antibiotics and numerous other treatments that have a proven role in symptom management.